Nursatdeveloper/Food-Ordering-Microservice/README.md

-# Food Ordering Application which is build by Microservice Architecture
+# Food Ordering Application with Microservice Architecture

 # Services:
 `Registration Service` is responsible for all data registrations (e.g. new Restaurants, new Foods, new Users etc.), sends data to RabbitMQ Message Bus. <br/>